nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * productVersion: Records the version of the app.
 * is64BitProcess: if true, the app is a 64-bit process (only true if you're using a 64-bit app under 64-bit Windows versions).
 * dumpOnCrash: if you are debugging apps that crashes often, you can call this function to let NVDA save a crash dump of this app in the temp files directory so you can retrieve it later.
+* disableBrowseModeByDefault: some apps are essentially web documents, and as such, browse mode will be invoked.
+You must set this value to True if you want to force NVDA to treat this application as a proper aplication i.e. disable browse mode.
+* appPath: records the path to the app executable.
+* appArchitecture: the intended processor architecture for the app e.g. x86, AMD64, ARM64.
+* isWindowsStoreApp: applicable on Windows 8, 8.1, and 10, determines if the app is hosted inside an app container such as a Store app.

 And other properties.
 Type dir(obj.appModule) from [Python Console] for the complete list.